usersina/react-async-typewriter/README.md

 - The [**library**](./packages/react-async-typewriter/) in watch mode
 - An [**express server**](./sites/server/) at <http://localhost:5000>
 - An [**example frontend**](./sites/example/) that uses the library at <http://localhost:3000>

+You can then submit a pull request, alongside a commit containing a `changeset` file, see [changesets](https://github.com/changesets/changesets) for more details.